In the United States of America, the total cost for an academic year can rise over $60,000. Every year, these fees are getting more and more expens...

 University of San Francisco, San Francisco, CA

 This school openly recruits minorities, specifically among African-American, Hispanic, Asian, Muslim, and LGBT communities, offering scholarships and many other benefits.
-Coursework in interdisciplinary studies focus on the history, culture and arts of all minorities groups on its campus.
+Coursework in interdisciplinary studies focuses on the history, culture, and arts of all minority groups on its campus.